 Electrical Nerve Stimulation

 Electrical nerve stimulation may help calm nerve signals.
 Examples are:

 - Transcutaneous electrical nerve stimulation (TENS)—a tiny electric current is sent through the skin to nearby nerves

 - Transcranial magnetic stimulation—a strong magnetic pulse is sent through the scalp into the brain

-- Spinal cord stimulation—an electrode is inserted near the spinal cord to relieve pain
+- Spinal cord stimulation—an electrode is inserted near the spinal cord to ease pain

-- Regional sympathectomy—a surgical procedure that interrupts selected nerves near the spinal cord
+- Regional sympathectomy—surgery to interrupt selected nerves near the spinal cord

 Amputee Coalition of America http://www.amputee-coalition.org

 National Institute of Neurological Disorders and Stroke http://www.ninds.nih.gov

 Richardson C, Kulkarni J. A review of the management of phantom limb pain: challenges and solutions.
 J Pain Res.
 2017;10:1861-1870.